 Academic Skills Coaching

-In her role as Academic Skills Coach, Greta Simons works with students to develop new strategies for addressing time management, test preparation, and study skills.
-Greta holds an M.S. in Higher Education Administration from the University of Kansas.
+In her role as Academic Skills Coach, Chavonna Savage-Clowny works with students who want to develop new strategies for addressing time management, test preparation, and study skills in the Carleton environment.

-Greta's objective is to prepare students with the necessary skills to succeed at Carleton, including note-taking, increasing participation in class, avoiding procrastination, and planning for long-term assignments.
-She also serves as a resource and refers students to other academic support resources, such as the Speakeasy, Writing Center, Library, ITS Helpdesk, and Math Skills Center.
+Chavonna's objective is to prepare students with the necessary skills to succeed at Carleton, including note-taking, increasing participation in class, avoiding procrastination, and planning for long-term assignments.
+She also serves as a resource and refers students to other academic support resources, such as the Writing Center, Library, Prefect Program, ITS Helpdesk, and Math Skills Center.

-In addition to offering one-on-one meetings with students, Greta is available to conduct in-class presentations and workshops and campus-wide seminars; she can also arrange programs with Residential Life staff.
+In addition to offering one-on-one meetings with students, Chavonna is available to conduct in-class presentations and workshops and campus-wide seminars; she can also arrange programs with Residential Life staff.
 Drawing from strategies and techniques that she has found helpful, and from an impressive array of handouts and resource guides, Greta can help develop students’ confidence and motivation to succeed.

-Greta meets with students in 200 Scoville, but she is happy to meet with staff, faculty, or students elsewhere and at mutually convenient times.
-Her office hours are posted online or you can reach her at gsimons or x4093.
+Chavonna meets with students in Library 420B, but she is happy to meet with staff, faculty, or students elsewhere and at mutually convenient times.
+Her office hours are posted online; you can also reach her at csavage or x7246.

 Academic Skills Coach: Chavonna Savage-Clowney